 If the address of the device receiving the P2P-RP IE does not match the address found in the Route Source Address field, the device forwards the P2P-RP IE through the Next hop recorded for the corresponding P2P path entry with the Destination address matching the address in the Route Source Address.

-If the Request Intermediate Response field in the P2P-RQ IE is set to 1 and if an intermediate device has a path to the requested destination, it does not propagate the P2P-RQ IE but replies with a P2P-RP IE where the PSN and the PQM Value fields are set to the PSN and P2P PQM value recorded for the path of interest in the P2P path list.

-The original source device may start routing data frames as soon as it receives a P2P-RP IE. When a device receives a new P2P-RP IE, it the PQM value therein is lower than the PQM value provided by the current next hop, the P2P path is updated with the information of the new P2P-RP IE. Otherwise the P2P-RP IE is discarded.
+The processing of a received P2P-RQ IE or P2P-RP IE in storing mode is illustrated in Figure x1.The original source device may start routing data frames as soon as it receives a P2P-RP IE. When a device receives a new P2P-RP IE, it the PQM value therein is lower than the PQM value provided by the current next hop, the P2P path is updated with the information of the new P2P-RP IE. Otherwise the P2P-RP IE is discarded.

 Modify the first paragraph of 5.2.7.2 as follows:

 When a device receives a P2P-RQ IE, if the device is not the desired destination, it increments the value in the Number of Intermediate Addresses field and appends its own address to the Intermediate Address List field.
-The device calculates or measures the LQM between itself and the neighbor from the previous hop and adds the LQM to the PQM value found in the IE. The device decrements the TTLand forwards the P2P-RQ IE. The device keeps a record of the PSN and the Route Source Address of the P2P-RQ IE. Subsequent P2P-RQ IEs with the same Route Source Address and a PSN equal to or smaller than the recorded PSN are discarded.
+The device calculates or measures the LQM between itself and the neighbor from the previous hop and adds the LQM to the PQM value found in the IE. The device decrements the TTL, updates the PQM field with the calculated PQM value and forwards the P2P-RQ IE. The device keeps a record of the PSN and the Route Source Address of the P2P-RQ IE. Subsequent P2P-RQ IEs with the same Route Source Address and a PSN equal to or smaller than the recorded PSN are discarded.
 The PSN and Route Source Address records are purged periodically.

 Insert the following text at the end 5.2.7.2